-The statistics are available in different modes: they can be obtained for the total population at large (“all subjects” and “all days”) and in terms of grams per day (g/day) or grams per day per kilogram of body weight (g/kg bw per day).
+The statistics are available in different modes: they can be obtained for the total population or consumers only and in terms of grams per day (g/day) or grams per day per kilogram of body weight (g/kg bw per day).

-To create the database, EFSA has used the data obtained from national dietary surveys provided by the member nations, and it contains consumption data at the level of individual consumers.
-The food intake data is available for a wide range of demographic: infants (2 surveys from 2 Member States), toddlers (8 surveys from 8 Member States), children (16 surveys from 14 Member States), adolescents (14 surveys from 12 Member States), adults (21 surveys from 20 Member States), elderly (9 surveys from 9 Member States) and very elderly (8 surveys from 8 Member States) for a total of 32 different dietary surveys carried out in 22 different member states.
+To create the database, EFSA has used the data obtained from national dietary surveys provided by the Member States.
+The food intake data is available for a wide range of demographics: infants (2 surveys from 2 Member States), toddlers (8 surveys from 8 Member States), children (16 surveys from 14 Member States), adolescents (14 surveys from 12 Member States), adults (21 surveys from 20 Member States), elderly (9 surveys from 9 Member States) and very elderly (8 surveys from 8 Member States) for a total of 32 different dietary surveys carried out in 22 different Member States.

 Availability in Creme Food and Creme Dietary Intake Intelligence Tool

 Dietary Intake Intelligence Tool combines the latest dietary intake data with a versatile, simple to use data interrogation tool.

 Efficiently find the answers you are looking for.

 Datasets available in EFSA food consumption database

 Related questions about the EFSA Comprehensive European Food Consumption Database

 How do I download and access the EFSA Comp dataset?